-- explain satisfactorily any gaps in employment - explain satisfactorily any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification.

-All applicants who are invited to interview will be asked to bring original evidence of their identity, address and qualification.
-Photocopies will then be taken and destroyed for unsuccessful applicants no later than 6 months after the recruitment process has been concluded.
+- give a satisfactory explanation of any gaps in employment - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check (via the selfdeclaration form) - provide a childcare disqualification declaration form if and when required - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification. - All applicants who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.